-- 2.6.1 The referring team must ensure that the staff at the medium secure service receive all relevant documents and information about the case including: - (i) The initial assessment and referral (including the referring team's opinion on the reasons for seeking admission to medium secure which will be completed by Tier 3 CAMHS Consultant Child and Adolescent Psychiatrist or Child and Adolescent Psychiatry Specialty Trainee ST4-6

-- (ii) A comprehensive risk assessment - (iii) Any further relevant information for example from the Youth Offending Team, Police or Social Care if available - (iv) The individuals who hold parental responsibility should be established prior to admission and clarity obtained as to who is the nearest relative for the purpose of Mental Health Act. - 2.6.2 The admitting service must inform the young person, parents/those with parental responsibility, carers, the responsible CAMHS service and NHS England Case Managers of the decision to admit. - 2.6.3 The medium secure service must agree arrangements for admission with the young person's current placement.
-This must include written confirmation of admission timescales/date.
+- 2.7.4 If the young person does not meet criteria for admission, the assessing service must verbally inform the referrer as soon as possible and subsequently in writing in an assessment report to the referrer.
+The feedback must include advice on management of risks and alternative options for meeting the young person's needs. - 2.7.5 The referring team must ensure that the staff at low secure service receive all relevant documents and information about the case and include: - (i) The initial assessment and referral (including the referring team's opinion on the reasons for seeking admission to low secure which will be completed by Tier 3 CAMHS Consultant Child and Adolescent Psychiatrist or Child and Adolescent Psychiatry Specialty Trainee ST4-6 - (ii) A comprehensive risk assessment. - (iii) Any further relevant information for example from the Youth Offending Team, Police or Social Care if available. - (iv) The individuals who hold parental responsibility should be established prior to admission and clarity obtained as to who is the nearest relative for the purpose of Mental Health Act.

-2.7 Admission
+2.8 Admission

-- 2.7.1 There is some degree of overlap between admission criteria for adolescent medium secure, low secure and PICU services.
-This must be borne in mind by clinical teams and at each case review specific consideration must be given to the principle of care in the least restrictive setting and whether the young person is appropriately placed. - 2.7.2 On admission the service must provide young people with information about the available treatments and facilities and ensure that the young people are informed of their rights under s132 of the Mental Health Act.
+- 2.8.1 There is some degree of overlap between admission criteria for adolescent medium secure, low secure and PICU services.
+This must be borne in mind by clinical teams and at each case review specific consideration must be given to the principle of care in the least restrictive setting and whether the young person is appropriately placed. - 2.8.2 On admission, the service must provide young people with information about the available treatments and facilities, and must ensure that the young people are informed of their rights under section 132 of the Mental Health Act.
 Written information about rights under the MHA must be sent to the nearest relative unless the patient objects.

-2.8 Treatment Programme
+2.9 Care and Treatment Programme